Categories: Stock Markets

 What is the cum-dividend price?

 The share prices in the market are influenced by a number of factors and one of them is dividends.
 The frequency and the amount of dividends declared impact the share prices and are key factors for price volatility in the derivative market.
-When company declares dividends, its share prices see a favourable increase in the market as many investors look to tap into the opportunity to earn dividend income.
+When a company declares dividends, its share prices see a favourable increase in the market as many investors look to tap into the opportunity to earn dividend income.
 Therefore, when the share prices increase after the information of dividends is declared by a company, such share prices are said to be cum-dividend prices.
 It is the cost of parting the dividend income that the sellers of the stocks include in the share prices.
 The rate at which the stocks of a company trade from the date on which the company declares dividends till the ex-dividend date is usually known as the cum-dividend price.

 What is the ex-dividend price?